dsackr/incident-free-days/README.md

    The app will now start on boot and can be managed via `systemctl`.

 3. **Report an incident**
-   - Open the app in a browser and switch to the **Report Incident** tab.
+  - Open the app in a browser and switch to the **Configuration** tab.
-   - Provide an incident number, date, severity, and impacted pillar, then submit.
+  - Use the **Manual incident entry** section to provide an incident number, date, severity, and impacted pillar, then submit.

 ## Data storage
 - Incidents are stored in `incidents.json` in the project root.
 The file is created on first save.